Skip to main content

 ErrorSolution

-"Bad credentials"Regenerate client secret and update .env
+"Bad credentials"Regenerate the OAuth Client secret and update .env.

 Slack